Josckar/final-project-Josckar-Render/README.md

 You're an up and coming hair salon/tattoo shop/other appointment making business, and you've got lots of time, but you need a way for your customers to set up an appointment.
 No one likes waiting on the phone anymore, so you choose __Nondescript Business with appointments__!

 Nondescript Business with appointments is the business website that allows users to schedule appointments with our various workers.
 Users can register and login.
-Once they're logged in, they can view their scheduled appointments, and appointment-taking employees (ATEs) may log in to view their scheduled appointments.
+Once they're logged in, they can view their scheduled appointments, and appointment-taking employees may log in to view their scheduled appointments.

 ## Data Model